 How do you become a Deputy?

-Next, you must find two people from your Electoral District to nominate you.
+Next, you must find two people on the Electoral Roll you want to stand in to nominate you.
 These are people who think you would make a good Deputy.

-You will then fill out a nomination form and send it to the Bailiff.
-You would now be a candidate, hoping to be elected.
+A nomination form should be completed and sent to the Bailiff.
+You will now be a candidate, hoping to be elected.

 Now, the election campaign can begin.
-This is when you try to convince the people in your Electoral District that you would be a good Deputy and that you would represent them fairly in the States of Guernsey.
+This is when you try to convince the people of the Bailiwick that you would be a good Deputy and that you would represent them fairly in the States.

 To do this, you might try some of these:

-Attend a hustings: These are meetings where candidates make short speeches and answer questions from the electors.
+- Attend ‘meet the candidate’ events: These are meetings where candidates make short speeches and answer questions.

-Call door to door: Knocking on doors to speak to the electors face-to-face at their homes.
-This gives the electors the chance to discuss directly with the candidates the issues which affect them.
+- Call door to door: Knocking on doors to speak to people face-to-face at their homes.
+This gives islanders the chance to discuss directly with the candidates the issues which affect them.